-(a) After notice and an opportunity for a hearing under Rule 5.10, the Commission may deny, suspend, or revoke certification or provisional certification; issue a public or private reprimand; or impose other disciplinary action, if the applicant, certified guardian, or provisionally certified guardian has:

-- (1) failed to comply with any rule applicable to certified guardians or provisionally certified guardians; - (2) failed to comply with any of the Minimum Standards for the Provision of Guardianship Services; - (3) failed to pay any applicable fee established by the Commission; - (4) failed to meet the requirements for certification, provisional certification, or renewal established by the Commission; - (5) falsely represented or misstated any material fact to the Commission; - (6) been adjudged guilty of or entered a plea of guilty or no contest in return for a grant of deferred adjudication to any felony or misdemeanor offense, and the factors listed in Rule 3.5 weigh in favor of disciplinary action; - (7) been found civilly liable or settled a claim in an action, including but not limited to a surcharge action, that involved fraud, misrepresentation, material omission, misappropriation, theft, assault, battery, abuse, neglect, breach of trust, breach of fiduciary duty, or conversion; - (8) been relieved of responsibilities as a guardian or fiduciary by a court, employer, or client for actions involving fraud, moral turpitude, misrepresentation, material omission, misappropriation, theft, assault, battery, abuse, neglect, breach of trust, breach of fiduciary duty, or conversion; - (9) been found liable in a subrogation action by an insurance or bonding agent or in a subrogation action brought by an interested party; - (10) failed to notify the Commission of a violation of any of the provisions set forth in Rule 7.2(b)(6)-(7); or - (11) engaged in conduct that poses a substantial threat to the well-being of a ward or the ward's estate. - (b) The Commission may suspend or revoke certification or provisional certification if the certificate was granted:
+- (a) After notice and an opportunity for a hearing under Rule 5.10, the Commission may deny, suspend, refuse to renew, or revoke certification, provisional certification, or guardianship program registration; issue a reprimand; or impose an administrative penalty or other disciplinary action, if the applicant, certified guardian, provisionally certified guardian, or registered guardianship program has: - (1) failed to comply with any rule applicable to certified guardians or provisionally certified guardians, or registered guardianship programs, respectively; - (2) failed to comply with any of the Code of Ethics and Minimum Standards for Guardianship Services; - (3) failed to pay any applicable fee established by the Commission; - (4) failed to meet the requirements for certification, provisional certification, registration, or renewal established by the Commission; - (5) falsely represented or misstated any material fact to the Commission; - (6) been adjudged guilty of or entered a plea of guilty or no contest in return for a grant of deferred adjudication to any felony or misdemeanor offense, and the factors listed in Rule 3.5 weigh in favor of disciplinary action; - (7) been found civilly liable or settled a claim in an action, including but not limited to a surcharge action, that involved fraud, misrepresentation, material omission, misappropriation, theft, assault, battery, abuse, neglect, breach of trust, breach of fiduciary duty, or conversion; - (8) been relieved of responsibilities as a guardian or fiduciary by a court, employer, or client for actions involving fraud, moral turpitude, misrepresentation, material omission, misappropriation, theft, assault, battery, abuse, neglect, breach of trust, breach of fiduciary duty, or conversion;

-- (1) contrary to these rules and the requirements for certification or provisional certification; or - (2) to an individual who is not eligible to acquire a certificate or provisional certificate or who has made any false representations or misstatement of material fact to the Commission. - (c) If the respondent in a complaint or enforcement proceeding is a provisionally certified guardian, all notices sent to the respondent under Rule 5.10 will be copied to his or her designated certified guardian supervisor.
+- (9) been found liable in a subrogation action by an insurance or bonding agent or in a subrogation action brought by an interested party; - (10) failed to notify the Commission of a violation of any of the provisions set forth in Rule 7.2(b)(6)-(7); or - (11) engaged in conduct that poses a substantial threat to the well-being of a ward or the ward's estate. - (b) The Commission may suspend or revoke certification, provisional certification, or registration, if it was granted: - (1) contrary to these rules and the requirements for certification or provisional certification, or registration; or - (2) to an individual or program, if applicable, which is not eligible to acquire a certificate, provisional certificate, or registration certificate or has made any false representations or misstatement of material fact to the Commission. - (c) If the respondent in a complaint or enforcement proceeding is a provisionally certified guardian, all notices sent to the respondent under Rule 5.10 will be copied to his or her designated certified guardian supervisor.